Whispering Jack: Background

 John Farnham had been a teen pop idol during the late 1960s and 1970s billed then as "Johnny".
 He met Glenn Wheatley, who was bass guitarist of rock group The Masters Apprentices, when both acts were managed by Darryl Sambell.
 From the mid-1970s, Farnham had moved into television, stage and cabaret entertainment.
 Wheatley, who was already managing Little River Band (LRB), signed Farnham to his company in 1980.
-They decided Farnham's comeback single would be a reworking of The Beatles' "Help!", which was produced by LRB's Graeham Goble, it peaked at No. 8 on the Australian Kent Music Report Singles Chart.
-Farnham was utilising a more adult contemporary pop style and the associated album, Uncovered, was also produced by Goble, which peaked at No. 20 on the Kent Music Report Album Charts.
-The B-side of "Help" was Farnham's song writing effort, "Jillie's Song", co-written with Goble.
+They decided Farnham's comeback single would be a reworking of the Beatles' "Help!", which was produced by LRB's Graeham Goble, it peaked at No. 8 on the Australian Kent Music Report singles chart.
+Farnham was utilising a more adult contemporary pop style and the associated album, Uncovered, was also produced by Goble, which peaked at No. 20 on the Kent Music Report albums chart.
+The B-side of "Help" was Farnham's songwriting effort, "Jillie's Song", co-written with Goble.
 In recording the album, Farnham's studio band included guitarist Tommy Emmanuel (ex-Southern Star Band), keyboardist Mal Logan (ex-Renée Geyer Band, LRB), drummer Derek Pellicci (LRB) and bass guitarist Barry Sullivan (ex-Chain).
 They became his tour band until Logan and Pellicci returned to their LRB commitments and were replaced by Sam McNally and David Jones respectively.
-Three other solo singles followed in 1981 but none charted into the Top 50.
+Three other solo singles followed in 1981 but none charted in the top 50.
 In February 1982, after Glenn Shorrock had departed Little River Band, Farnham became their lead vocalist with recommendations by Goble and Wheatley.